Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 #### Duration

 The lead auditor estimates the necessary duration for this phase.
 The duration tends to be a tight estimate as the next phase will have the same duration, while the lead auditor can win the dynamic pool if he outperforms the public auditors.
-This estimated duration is denoted as \(L_P\).
+This estimated duration is denoted as $L_P$.
 The Host can decide on the duration based on the protocol's complexity and the lead auditor's estimation.
 Note that this duration estimation is vital, as it affects the total cost of the audit and is usually determined during the negotiation between the Client and the Host.

 #### Execution